zuplo/docs/docs/articles/custom-domains.md

 ## Vercel DNS Customers

 If you are using Vercel DNS, you may encounter an issue with the SSL certificate created with your domain name.
-If this happens, please contact support@zuplo and mention that you are using Vercel DNS.
+If this happens, please contact support@zuplo.com and mention that you are using Vercel DNS.